-I’ve decided to ring out 2012 with this recipe for Slow Cooker Chicken Pasta Fagioli, since it’s definitely feeling like soup season here in Phoenix.
+I’ve decided to ring out the year with this recipe for Slow Cooker Chicken Pasta Fagioli, since it’s definitely feeling like soup season here in Phoenix.

 Fortunately, I was able to fix the situation by adding a lot more chicken stock, but I’ve modified the recipe here, cutting back the amount of pasta to 6 ounces or 1-1/2 cups, which also shaves off a couple of PointsPlus too!

-We really liked the flavor of this Italian pasta and bean soup, even if it was a little heavy on the pasta.
+We really liked the flavor of this Italian pasta and bean soup.
 The fresh rosemary, thyme and bay leaves were the secret, I think.

 - 1 pound ground skinless chicken breast